gkamer8/baseball-team-value/README.md

 **ws_result_and_WAR.py**: If run as main, displays graphs of the relationship between winning the world series and regular season war among teams that make it to the divisional round.

 **wl_percentage_and_division_or_wc.py**: If run as main, takes a while to display functions turning wins into playoff / division-win odds.

+### Presentation

+The presentation folder contains a work in progress of the latex and figures that will eventually describe the project.